sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

     - Try to update the Font Family to a complementary font to the rest of the webpage.

 ### <a id="issue-10"></a>Issue 10: My widget and/or modal translation is not consistent with the webpage.
- * Reason 1: User's default browser language is not set to French, but the page is translated to French.
+ * Reason 1: The webpage is only available in one language, but the widget is reflecting the user's default browser language.
-    - Try to update the Language Settings to `Match HTML Language`.
+    - Try to update the Language Settings to the applicable language.
- * Reason 2: User's default browser language is not set to French, but the page is only available in French.
+ * Reason 2: The webpage is available in multiple languages, but the widget is reflecting the user's default browser language.
-    - Try to update the Language Settings to `French`.
- * Reason 3: User's default browser language is set to French, but the page is only available in English.
-    - Try to update the Language Settings to `English`.
+    - Please reach out to Sezzle to have the widget match HTML language.
- * Reason 4: Widget text is translating correctly, but modal is not translating.
+ * Reason 3: Widget text is translating correctly, but modal is not translating.
     - The applicable language is not listed as an available modal language for this site.
-Please contact Sezzle Support.
+Please reach out to Sezzle.

 ### <a id="issue-11"></a>Issue 11: My widget's modal window isn't opening, isn't closing, or has frozen my page from scrolling.
- * Reason 1: Your site is linked to an older version of the widget and/or modal, and the issue has been resolved in later versions.
+ * Reason 1: Your site is linked to an older version of the widget and/or modal, and the issue has likely been resolved in later versions.
-    - Reach out to Sezzle for assistance.
+    - Please reach out to Sezzle.

 ### <a id="issue-12"></a>Issue 12: The Chrome Extension is stuck on the loading screen.
  * Reason 1: This is possibly due to heavy activity on our end or internet connection strength on your end.